srobo/volunteer-emails/SR2019/2019-04-14-competition-feedback.md

 could spend a few minutes providing some feedback on you feel the event went and what we can do to improve.

-In order to do that, we've prepared some feedback forms:

 Please fill out https://forms.gle/EgqwMHZX9FgGifUG8 to give us general feedback.

 It would also be excellent if you could spend some time giving feedback on each of